 Then, you had a baby, and nothing turns things completely upside-down as much as having a baby.
 You can’t reason with them.
 You can’t read their mind.
-You can’t always figure out what they’re trying to tell you.
+And you can’t always figure out what they’re trying to tell you.
 Having a baby shakes up your life like nothing else.

 Why Do New Moms Question Their Confidence?

 When we look around us as new moms, it appears that other moms have this whole thing figured out while we’re floundering.
 Here’s a secret: we’re all learning as we go along.
 Kids change so fast that once you think you’ve figured something out, your baby will switch things up on you and enter a new stage.

 The lack of sleep and complete life overhaul takes a toll on our Confidence and makes us question if we’re doing everything right.
 The other thing is that all babies are different.
 It is impossible to compare situations and babies.
 Even babies within the same family are different, so if you’re questioning your Confidence with a second child, that’s completely normal because the lessons you learned with your first may not all apply.

 Although we often question our abilities as new moms, keeping things in perspective is essential.
 Any time there is such a huge life change, it will take some getting used to.
 No new mom has it all figured out.
 We are all learning on the job.
 We are the best parents for our kids and keep learning new things as we get further into parenting.

 10 Ways to Improve Your Confidence as a New Mom